sb2nov/mac-setup/Emacs/README.md

   There are three available versions, `emacs-mac`, `emacs-mac-official-icon`, `emacs-mac-spacemacs-icon`.

-* Method 2: Built from source with homebrew.
+* Method 2: Build from source with Homebrew.

   ```shell
   brew install emacs-mac [options]